Massage Therapy, Naturopathy

-AQTN expects all its members to adhere to the highest standards of professionalism, integrity, privacy, respect and confidentiality.
+AQTN expects all of its members to adhere to the highest standards of professionalism, integrity, privacy, respect and confidentiality.
 Failure to do so may well result in the therapist's membership termination.

 THE AQTN MISSION